The Children Prop Pattern in React

 Look at the code below:

-function Container() {return (<div className="container"><UserList /></div>);}function UserList() {return (<div className="user-list"><UserItem /><UserItem /><UserItem /></div>);}
+typescriptfunction Container() {return (<div className="container"><UserList /></div>);}function UserList() {return (<div className="user-list"><UserItem /><UserItem /><UserItem /></div>);}

-elements do not depend on any local variables
+We can see that the UserItem elements do not depend on any local variables

-inside the UserList
+inside the UserList component.

 It is a perfect candidate for the children prop pattern.